fecony/checkout-ts/README.md

 This class provides a percentage discount if the total value of the cart exceeds a specified threshold.

+#### BuyOneGetOneRule

+This class provides a free product for every product of the same type purchased.

 #### PromotionEngine

 This class manages a list of promotional rules and applies them to a given cart.
 It calculates the total discount by iterating through all the applicable rules.